fwbrasil/activate/README.md

  * Use of [RadonSTM](https://github.com/fwbrasil/radon-stm "RadonSTM") to control entities attributes, resulting in a durable STM with optimistc concurrency control and in-memory rollback
  * The storage backend is pluggable.
 For now there is support for transient memory, prevayler and jdbc (tested with mysql and oracle).
 There is an initial implementation for key-value storages, like Apache Cassandra.
- * Entities are lazy loaded and initialized when used
+ * Entities are lazy loaded and initialized when used (transparent activation)
+ * Transaction propagation control with nested transactions
  * Type-safe queries

 Dependency